objektwerks/pool.balance.z/README.md

 Warning
 -------
->The ZIO ecosytem of libraries endlessly confuses Metals.
+>The ZIO ecosytem of libraries endlessly confuses Metals and Intellij.
+Enjoy! :)

 Issues
 ------
-1. Zio-Json fails to add type discriminator to Command and Event ADTs.
+1. Zio-Json fails to add a type discriminator to Command and Event ADTs.

 Todo
 ----